Davetbutler/formal-crypto-project/README.md

 - David Butler - Doctoral student at the Alan Turing Institute (University of Edinburgh) (dbutler@turing.ac.uk)
 - Adria Gascon - Research Fellow at the Alan Turing Institute.

-If you are interested in our work or would like to collaboarate with us please do get in contact.
+If you are interested in our work or would like to collaboarate with us please do get in contact!